huilinghe19/sardana_practise/README.md

 # NOTE
 Taurus functions are not the same as before.
 Something is broken.
 Once the taurus functions are used, it is better not to change the device or pool name.
-Otherweise the old history will remain all the time and may have bad effect such as demo4. taurus tools: taurus form model, taurus device m1copley, macroexecutor, sequencer
+Otherweise the old history will remain all the time and may have bad effect such as demo4.

+taurus tools: taurus form sim1/position, taurus device sim1, macroexecutor, sequencer can work, but not stable. "taurus qwt5 trend" can not work.
+The old version "taurus trend" does not exist any more.
+I habe checked the independencies and installed python3-guiqwt.

 In spock(python3TangoDS):